eclipse-keyple/keyple-util-java-lib/README.md

 The **Keyple Utils** Java library contains various utilities classes.

-This library **should not be import explicitly** because it's imported by transitivity by the main libraries.
+This library **should not be imported explicitly** because it's imported by transitivity by the main libraries.

 ## User Guide & Download Information